 Longitudinal view.
 First, we assess the extent of variability of anycast deployments.
-We start by considering an IP/24 granularity, and depict in Fig. 3 the evolution of the number of IP/24 anycast deployments, i.e., the number of deployments that have been found to be anycast by running iGreedy[20] over PlanetLab measurements.
-We recall that iGreedy requires to solve a Maximum Independent Set (MIS) optimization problem for each of the over 4 million responsive targets every month: the code available on GitHub [7] is able to complete the analysis of a census in few hours, which returns the set of geolocated replicas $\mathcal{G}t$ for each responsive IP/24 target t.
-While full details of the geolocation for each target and over all months are available online as a Google-map interface[5], in this paper we limitedly consider the footprint $G_t = |\mathcal{G}t|$ of the deployment, i.e., the number of distinct instances irrespectively of their location.
+We start by considering an IP/24 granularity, and depict in Fig. 3 the evolution of the number of IP/24 anycast deployments, i.e., the number of deployments that have been found to be anycast by running iGreedy[26] over PlanetLab measurements.
+We recall that iGreedy requires to solve a Maximum Independent Set (MIS) optimization problem for each of the over 4 million responsive targets every month: the code available on GitHub [13] is able to complete the analysis of a census in few hours, which returns the set of geolocated replicas \mathcal{G}t for each responsive IP/24 target t.
+While full details of the geolocation for each target and over all months are available online as a Google-map interface[6], in this paper we limitedly consider the footprint $G_t = |\mathcal{G}t|$ of the deployment, i.e., the number of distinct instances irrespectively of their location.

-The figure shows that in our censuses, the number of anycast deployments has slightly increased in the last year, peaking in April 2017 at 4729 IP/24 belonging to 1591 routed BGP prefixes and 413 ASes.
-In the last six months, the number of anycast deployments has never dropped below 4500 while in June 2016, when we started the censuses regularly, we found only 4297 IP/24 (1507 routed BGP prefixes and 379 ASes).
-Compared to our previous results of March 2015 [18], this represents a 2,5-fold increase over a period of 2 years.
-This may be due to several reasons: part of the increase is rooted in anycast adoption over time first, and another part is rooted in system improvements to reduce packet losses at PlanetLab monitors, which increases the recall.
-This also means that results in [18] were fairly conservatively assessing the extent of the anycast Internet.
+The figure shows that in our censuses, the number of anycast deployments has slightly (+10%) increased in the last year, peaking in April 2017 at 4729 IP/24 belonging to 1591 routed BGP prefixes and 413 ASes.
+In the last six months, the number of anycast deployments has never dropped below 4500 while in June 2016, when we started the censuses regularly, we found only 4297 IP/24, 1507 BGP prefixes and 379 ASes.
+Compared to our previous results of March 2015 [24], this represents a 2,5-fold increase in detected anycast instances over a period of 2 years.
+This may be due to several reasons: part of it is rooted in increased anycast adoption over time, whereas another part is rooted in system improvements to reduce packet losses at PlanetLab monitors (during the gray-shaded beta-testing period), which increases the recall.
+This also means that results in [24] were fairly conservatively assessing the extent of the anycast Internet.